a community’s ongoing struggle

 *Courtesy Bruce Castle Museum (Haringey Archive & Museum Service)

 Wards Corner is located at the foot of Tottenham High Road in the London Borough of Haringey.
-Historically a main route in and out of London, the High Road was a key commercial axis and gave the Seven Sisters Junction a strong identity as a hub for business and trade.
+Historically, Tottenham High Road formed one of the main routes in and out of London, establishing the Seven Sisters junction as an important commercial and transport hub with a strong identity centred around trade, movement and local business activity.